The venesection was painless to say the least, thank you for using local anaesthetics; highly recommended

-Botox is safe and approved to be used in the treatment of excessive sweating in the underarms by the EU and FDA (Food and Drug Administration).
+Botox is safe and approved for use in treating excessive sweating in the underarms by the EU and FDA (Food and Drug Administration).
 It works by blocking the nerves that stimulate the sweat glands.
-It can also be used to treat hands and feet, but may not be as effective.
+It can also treat hands and feet but may not be as effective.
 You will need to come into the clinic once or twice a year for Botox top-ups to maintain the results.

 As a treatment for primary hyperhidrosis, Botox can last four months to a year depending on the individual.
 While this procedure may not be available on the NHS, we will help you get the treatment you need to help improve your quality of life.

 Getting Botox is simple and safe and can be completed within 30 minutes.
 You can go back to your normal activities after your appointment.
 A topical anaesthetic cream will be offered before the procedure to minimise any discomfort.
 The shaving or trimming of underarm hair 12 hours before the procedure is recommended to reduce the risk of infection.
 Effects can take a couple of weeks to be seen, so be patient if you don’t see results right away.

 If excess sweating affects your daily life and has led to emotional stress and social avoidance, it’s time to speak to your doctor about treatment.
 There are several treatment methods that patients can try, from prescription antiperspirants and medicines to surgery — but many of our clients get positive results using Botox as a way to stop excessive sweating.